Brooksteven/The-Document-Object-Model/README.md

 ## How to Try It Out

+1. Clone or download this repository.
+2. Navigate to the project folder on your computer.
-1. Open the `index.html` file in your web browser (like Chrome or Firefox).
+3. Open the `index.html` file in your web browser (like Chrome or Firefox).
-2. Fill out the registration form and click the button to register.
+4. Fill out the registration form and click the button to register.
-3. If everything is good, you’ll see a success message.
+5. If everything is good, you’ll see a success message.
-4. Then you can log in using the login form.
+6. Then you can log in using the login form.

 ---

 ## Extra Info

 - All the information is saved in your browser only.
 If you clear your browser data, the users will be deleted.
-- This is a **beginner project** just to practice working with forms and local storage.
+- This is a **beginner project** just to practice working with The DOM, forms, and practice local storage.

 ---